aomarabdelaziz/devops-project-1/README.md

 3. Make the necessary changes in the provider.tf file, specifically the project name and region, to match your own project settings

-4. Navigate to the Terraform directory and initialize it by running the command `terraform init``
+4. Navigate to the Terraform directory and initialize it by running the command `terraform init`

-5. Run the command "terraform validate" to validate your terraform code , then "terraform plan" to review the infrastructure changes that terraform will apply.
+5. Run the command `terraform validate` to validate your terraform code , then `terraform plan` to review the infrastructure changes that terraform will apply.

 6. After reviewing the changes, run the command "terraform apply" to apply the changes to your infrastructure